 Display Advertising Public Advisory Council meetings and other key events may be promoted in newspaper ads.
-The RVMPO should attempt to obtain prominent placement in Sunday and other editions.
+The RVMPO should attempt to obtain prominent placement in the Sunday paper and other editions.

 Spanish Language Information The Spanish-speaking population is the region's largest minority.
-According to 2011-2016 American Community Survey data 2.4% of the RVMPO's population has been identified as having limited English proficiency (LEP).
-In order to assure that LEP populations are provided meaningful access to MPO activities, the RVMPO will continue to provide Spanish language translation, when requested.
+According to 2022 American Community Survey data, 2.7% of the RVMPO's population has been identified as having limited English proficiency (LEP).
+To assure that LEP populations are provided meaningful access to MPO activities, the RVMPO will continue to provide Spanish language translation, when requested.